 One reason social media is so popular is that it allows people to personalize the way they experience and interact with the Web.
 Tools like Facebook, Twitter, and Instagram used to be almost exclusively used to take a break from academics, but social media is increasingly being leveraged as a study tool, especially for today's tech-savvy students.
 Our recent research around college study trends found that over 70% of students feel that the technology they use to study should be as tailored to their needs as social media feeds.
 What Are the Best Social Media Strategies for Universities?
 Martin Seligman and Positive Psychology.
 "Use your signature strengths and virtues in the service of something much larger than you are.

 The solution, Harvard researchers say, is to test students early and often.
 By interspersing online lectures with short tests, student mind-wandering decreased by half, note-taking tripled, and overall retention of the material improved, according to Daniel Schacter, the William R. Kenan Jr. Professor of Psychology, and Karl Szpunar, a postdoctoral fellow in psychology.
+Their findings are described in a paper published this week in the Proceedings of the National Academy of Sciences.
 Learner Support Services for Online Students: Scaffolding for success.
 Stacey Ludwig-hardman, Joanna C.

 Dunlap Abstract A critical component of an effective retention program for online students is a learner support services program.
-While many factors contribute to attrition, at the top of the list are level of interaction and support.
-To this end, some students in distance learning programs and courses report feelings of isolation, lack of self-direction and management, and eventual decrease in motivation levels.
 IPEN – International Positive Education Network.
 Canadian Positive Psychology Association - Journal.
 IPPA.
 Positive Education Network.
 Positive Psychology Learning Public Group.
 What can you learn from game designers? - Happy Brain Science.
 I first thought that my game design background and using brain science to thrive at work had little to do with each other; wow was I wrong!

 Technology is blamed for social isolation, disconnection, and corruption.
 But I’ve also heard and seen how technology can be used for good — a means to connect, to share knowledge, to empower, even to save lives.
 So which is it: Is technology good for us or bad for us?
+Does technology make us less happy or more happy?
+As Shakespeare once said, “there is nothing either good or bad, but thinking makes it so.”
+Technology is a tool, a means to an end–and we get to decide how that story ends.
+Whether you are a busy professional who feels like you can’t escape the constant pings and interruptions of technology, a young adult overwhelmed by your digital footprint and in need of some strategically unplugging, or a minivan parent who fears you might have given birth to tech monsters rather than children– I have some good news for you!
 Appreciative Inquiry for Online Learning: Take the Distance Out of Distance Learning.
 There are various names used to describe learning through a technologically enabled means and includes online learning, e-learning, and distance learning.